ComputerElite/QSE/README.md

 Do everything as above and check "Make List of all songs".
 This will create a List of all Your Songs with information like Song name, BPM, Song sub name, song author, etc.
 <br/>
 <br/>
+### how to make a BPList
+Enter your Quests IP and click "Load Playlists".
+Then choose the Playlist you want and click "Make BPList".
+It'll save a .bplist file in the BPLists folder.
 ### How to do Playlist Backups
 Enter your Quests IP and a Backup name and click "Backup Playlists".
 The It'll save your Playlists.